ItsJonQ/g2/README.md

 ### Next.js

-To get started with a Next.ks experience, run the following code in your Terminal:
+To get started with a Next.js experience, run the following code in your Terminal:

 ```
 npx create-next-app my-site --use-npm --example "https://github.com/itsjonq/next-starter-g2/"